 A male with glasses and headphones talking to a student ambassador

-Explore the different routes we offer into secondary school teaching, including our 1-year PGCE courses
+Explore our routes into secondary school teaching, including our secondary PGCE courses

-A PGCE is the teaching profession's gold standard.
+A Postgraduate Certificate in Education (PGCE) is the teaching profession's gold standard.

-On our 1-year PGCE courses, you'll learn how to plan and deliver lessons with strong subject knowledge, confidence and imagination, and reflect on what it means to teach.
+You'll gain a thorough understanding of your chosen subject and learn how to plan and deliver lessons that bring it to life for secondary students, and reflect on what it means to teach.
 You'll be supported by tutors, by professional and subject mentors in schools, and by subject knowledge enhancement courses if you feel you need them.

 • PGCE English